NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 All pattern names are of the form `X.Y.Z`, with as many period-delimited divisions as needed.
 The meaning of each division is as follows.

-The first division of a pattern name is always `reg`.
+The first division of a pattern names in this schema will always be `reg`.
 This represents patterns defined by the new registry schema.
 This naming makes it easy to avoid accidentally overwriting existing patterns in a schema extension.

 Certain pattern name suffixes have special meaning.
 These are: